alekrumkamp/medium-feed-json/README.md

 In fact, this entire project was done using [Wrangler](https://github.com/cloudflare/wrangler).

-Once you get over the hype of using Cloudflare Workers and need to use code versioning and other tools you'll find that Wrangler becomes really handy to test and deploy in this serverless environment.
+Once you get over the hype of using Cloudflare Workers in [the playground](https://cloudflareworkers.com) and need to use code versioning and other tools you'll find that Wrangler becomes really handy to test and deploy in this serverless environment.

 You'll notice that I included a custom `webpack.config.js` file in the repository.